Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting - Linux for Server Administration - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Decide whether to open the Mongo to remote IPs or keep local.
 If you open to remote IPs, then you can connect from your Mongo Compass.
 The inner steps here are to enable for remote IPs / Mongo Compass

-	 1. Enabling external connections (and Mongo Compass) By default `etc/mongod.conf` settings allow files on the same host as the mongo server to connect (127.0.0.1, aka localhost).
+	 1. Enabling external connections (and Mongo Compass) at the service level By default `etc/mongod.conf` settings allow files on the same host as the mongo server to connect (127.0.0.1, aka localhost).
 Let's open Mongo to the internet/world.
 		Edit your `/etc/mongod.conf`: